selective focus photography of baby holding wooden cube

 The 2-month vaccine schedule typically includes shots to guard against diseases like diphtheria, tetanus, pertussis (whooping cough), polio, Haemophilus influenzae type b (Hib), hepatitis B, and pneumococcal disease.
 These vaccinations are a vital part of your baby’s early healthcare, as they build immunity to these potentially life-threatening illnesses.

 But what happens during these vaccinations, and how do they work?
 Understanding the process can help alleviate some of the common concerns parents have.
 Your healthcare provider will administer the vaccines, typically as a series of small injections.
-These stimulate your baby’s immune system, teaching it to recognize and defend against these diseases in the future.
+These stimulate your baby's , teaching it to recognize and defend against these diseases in the future.

 As a parent, it’s important to stay informed about the vaccines, their potential side effects, and how to care for your baby post-vaccination.
 This knowledge empowers you to make the best decisions for your child’s health and comfort.
 In the next sections, we’ll explore what to expect after these important shots and how to ensure your baby’s well-being.